vasily-kartashov/iProlog/README.md

 ## Todo

+- Use Antlr4 to parse the new language to highlight the syntax of the intermediate language better
 - Replace `MyIntList` with IntArrayList from `Fastutil`
 - Extract the logic of IntMap, IMap into a separate namespace, maybe there's a way to parallelize the algorithms
 - Add code documentation